Attorney and Licensed Trustee as Trust and Estate Planning Expert WitnessWhy Consult a Trust and Estate Planning Expert Witness?

 Although there is no fixed standard of what is required for someone to be considered an "Expert" trust and estate planning witness, the general view is that an expert is qualified as such by virtue of experience, education, skill and training.
 A qualified expert witness will have many years of experience in both trust and estate plan drafting and management as well as taxation.
-Expert witnesses often have multiple degrees and may be certified as an expert by either a state bar association, a private organization that maintains lists of qualified professionals or by their experience.
-A qualified legal expert witness will be educated and knowledgeable in the field of estate planning and will be up-to-date about current issues affecting the law of trusts, taxation and estates.
+Expert witnesses often have multiple degrees and may be certified as an expert by either a state bar association, a private organization that maintains lists of qualified professionals, or by their experience.
+A qualified legal trust and estate expert witness will be educated and knowledgeable in the field of estate planning, ideally a licensed trustee with active management of multiple trusts, and will be up-to-date about current issues affecting the law of trusts, taxation and estates.
 Claiming to be an expert is never enough.
 Always ask someone claiming to be a trust and estate planning expert the following questions:

-- How many years of experience do you have as a trust and estate planning expert?
+- How many years of experience do you have as a trust and estate planning expert and licensed trustee?

 - How many trust agreements have your drafted?
 How many trusts have you managed?

 - How much experience do you have drafting and managing high-net-worth trusts?